Edwardo-H/kickstarter-analysis/README.md

 Using data analysis tools available in Excel, this project attempts to provide Louise with information that will help her crowdfunding campaign be successful by analyzing:
 - Outcomes Based on Launch Date
 - Outcomes Based on Goals
+---
+## Analysis and Challenges
+---
+### Analysis of Outcomes Based on Launch Date
+---